jflets/Habitize/README.md

     - Users will also receive feedback messages for errors.
     ![Error Feedback Messages](/screenshots/file-to-large.png)

+# Future Enhancements

+There where a few features i would have like to implement in the future.
+I have left them on the kanban board as won't have user stories.
+The features I would like to add in future are:

+ - [#59](https://github.com/jflets/Habitize/issues/59) Sending users notifications fit they have not completed habit or if they have not logged any habits in a time period.
+ - [#60](https://github.com/jflets/Habitize/issues/60) Automated habit frequency breakdown, I would like to have a feature where when a weekly or monthly habit is added it breaks won into daily or weekly habits.
+ - [#61](https://github.com/jflets/Habitize/issues/61) User streaks, I would want to allow users to track their consistency by seeing a streak of their habit completions for a month or longer.

+ These features would need to be developed further in order to see wether they would be suitable.

 # Design

 In the development of Habitize, careful attention was given to the visual design and user interface.
 The color scheme was meticulously curated using the [Coolors](https://coolors.co/) palette generator, ensuring that it resonates with the brand and provides a refined and modern aesthetic.
 The chosen color scheme has been thoughtfully selected to maintain high contrast, prioritizing accessibility for all users.